hanabi/hanabi.github.io/Reference.md

   * Cathy knows that red 2 "matches" number 3, so she knows that she probably has red 3.
   * However, Cathy also sees that before Bob blind-played the red 2, he had a blue 1 in the slot right after it.
   * Thus, it is possible for Cathy's 3 to actually be blue 3.
 If it is, Bob will blind-play the blue 1 and Cathy will know that she has blue 2 on her *Finesse Position*.
-  * So, Cathy discards (instead of potentially playing the red 3 on this turn) to allow for the possibility of a *Surreptitious Self-Finesse*.
+  * So, Cathy discards (instead of potentially playing the red 3 on this turn) to allow for the possibility of a *Surreptitious Finesse*.

 ### The Pass Bluff